zzyfd/STAR-pytorch/README.md

 ```

 ### Citation
-If this code helps your research, please cite our paper:
+If this code helps your research, please cite our paper :)

 ```
 @inproceedings{zhang2021star,